Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Derivation of partitioning of tidal heating between the shell and the core

 Tidal heating in the shell can be computed separately with a similar approach:

-Equations~\eqref{coredissapp},~\eqref{shelldissapp}, and~\eqref{shelldissipationonlyapp} provide a method to calculate the partitioning of global tidal heating for a given interior structure model.
+Here, $R_E$ and $R_{OB}$ refer to the radius at Enceladus's surface at the bottom of the ocean. equations~\eqref{coredissapp},~\eqref{shelldissapp}, and~\eqref{shelldissipationonlyapp} provide a method to calculate the partitioning of global tidal heating for a given interior structure model.
 These equations require \textit{a priori} information, assumptions, or independent constraints on the rheological and structural properties of the core to compute the shear dissipation in the core.

-This method can be used in a forward model or in the context of an inverse problem based on a sampling approach.
-However, we consider requirements on the geophysical measurement that do not directly depend on the interior model parameters.
+This method can be used in a forward model by assumptions on the core properties or in the context of an inverse problem based on a sampling approach.
+However, we consider requirements on the geophysical measurement that can not directly depend on the interior model parameters.
 Thus, we extend our analysis to derive the tidal heating on the basis of potentially observable quantities.
-Quantifying the partitioning of the heat in the icy body is equal to calculating the contribution of the core and the shell to the imaginary part of the gravitational Love number $\Im{(k_2)}$, as indicated from Equation~\eqref{tidalheatingEquation}. \cite{beuthe19} uses membrane mechanics to obtain the contribution of each layer within the body to the imaginary part of the tidal Love number:
+Quantifying the partitioning of the heat in the icy body is equal to calculating the contribution of the core and the shell to the imaginary part of the gravitational Love number $\Im{(k_2)}$, as indicated from equation~\eqref{tidalheatingEquation}. \cite{beuthe19} uses membrane mechanics to obtain the contribution of each of the interior layers to the imaginary part of the tidal Love number:

 where $ \xi_2 = 3\rho_o/5\rho_b$, $\rho_o$ and $\rho_b$ are the densities of the ocean and the whole body, $k_2$ and $h_2$ are the tidal Love numbers of the whole body, and $k_2^0$ is the fluid-crust gravitational Love number (assuming the crust is fluid), and $\Lambda_T$ is the shell spring constant introduced by \citet{beuthe19}.
 The contribution of the shell and the core to the total tidal heating can then be written as: